Izodine/filemaker-data-api/README.md

 01/11/2019 13:44:29	    Hello from script
 ```

-The table below shows which requests support the `setScriptParam()` httpMethod.
+The table below shows which requests support the `setScriptParam()` method.

 | Request       |  Supports Scripts |
 |---            |---                |